viveksingh98/ToDoListWebApp/README.md

 1. Verify URL https://todomvc.com/examples/angular2/ is working, Verify window title is **'Angular.TodoMVC'**<br />

-2. Verify availability of controls on angular2 home page <br />
+2. Verify availability of controls on the home page <br />
 	<i>a.
 Header 'todos' </i><br />
 	<i>b.
 Input TextBox 'What needs to be done?' </i><br />